smkrv/picadsb-multiplexer/README.md

 A Docker-based TCP multiplexer for MicroADSB (adsbPIC) USB receivers that allows sharing ADS-B data with multiple clients (like dump1090).

+If you have a USB ADS-B receiver like this, you can easily contribute aircraft data to various flight tracking services like FlightRadar24, FlightAware, ADSBHub, OpenSky Network, ADS-B Exchange, ADSB.lol and many others.
+Despite its age and simplicity, MicroADSB / adsbPIC by Sprut often outperforms many cheap RTL-SDR dongles in ADS-B reception quality and stability.

+The device works perfectly on Raspberry Pi and other Unix-based systems, making it an excellent choice for feeding data to popular aggregators.

 ## Features

 - Supports MicroADSB USB receivers (microADSB / adsbPIC)